cintiadr/unicorn-matches/README.md

 ### Invocation

 You should pass as arguments the CSV file location and number of dates required.
-Input file defined below
+Input file defined below:

 ```
 # python3 matches.py <input_file.csv> <number of dates/rounds>

 # e.g.
+# If you are on Mac or Linux:
 python3 matches.py test-files/file-3.csv 2

+# if you are on Windows:
+py matches.py test-files/file-3.csv 2
 ```